 BNL's Groundwater Protection Management Program is designed to prevent negative impacts to groundwater and to restore groundwater quality by integrating pollution prevention efforts, monitoring groundwater restoration projects, and communicating performance.
 The Laboratory has also developed a Groundwater Protection Contingency Plan that defines an orderly process for quickly taking corrective actions in response to unexpected monitoring results.
 Key elements of the groundwater program are full, timely disclosure of any off-normal occurrences, and regular communication on the performance of the program.
-In 2005, BNL completed construction of the Strontium-90 Groundwater Treatment system, the last major system scheduled for construction.
-Chapter 7 and SER Volume II, Groundwater Status Report, provide additional details about this program, its performance, and monitoring results for 2006.
+Chapter 7 and SER Volume II, Groundwater Status Report, provide additional details about this program, its performance, and monitoring results for 2007.